desserdmi/olfactory_bulb/project description.md

  This is a collaboration project between  the Interdisciplinary Center "Smell & Taste" Dresden, Germany and Center for Music in the Brain Aarhus, Denmark.

 Disturbances of smell and taste are common.
 About 5% of the general population have anosmia (absence of the sense of smell).
 Olfactory dysfunction can markedly impair the quality of life.

+Olfactory and emotional higher processing pathways share common anatomical substrates.
+Hence, depression is often accompanied by alterations in olfactory function.
+These alterations are negative in nature and may involve decreased activation in olfactory eloquent structures or decreased volume in the olfactory bulb (OB).

 Furthermore, anosmia is a common non-motor feature of Parkinson's disease (PD).

 ![coronar view](https://github.com/desserdmi/olfactory_bulb/blob/master/cor.png)